Seteeri/Particle/snippets/notes/PARTICLE.md

     | NL    | List w.
 Pair      | Mov nl             | Empty list    |
     +-------+-------------------+--------------------+---------------+

-  * Refactor [Sun]
+  * Refactor [Mon]
+    * Fix space glyph
+    * Handle multi-line strings
+    * Implement cmds Q/E : start/end of list
     * Refactor cmd-del
-    * Refactor pack et al
-    * Implement cmds Q/E : start/end of list
     * Refactor point
     * Refactor ops into methods
-    * Fix space glyph
-    * Handle multi-line strings
     * Refactor line fns

-  * Refactor bindings [Sat]
+  * Bindings [Tyes]
     * Improve discoverability - user sees it immediately
-      * Once they are adv enough, they can remove it from default setup...
+      * Once adv enough, user can remove it from default setup ;)
     * Group commands into diff syms
       * Majority is ascii/str keys
     * Either show *bindinds-key or *binds directly
       * Show more aesthetic one and use fn to modify
       * Store key syms and fn syms
         * Get val when called
-    * SEARCH IS THE KEY TO DISCOVERABILITY
-      * Google's interface
-      * Make as easy and intuitive to access help
-        * Bind F1
-        * (eval "help") (eval 'help)

   * Replace font with terminus?
-[Sun]

-  * List/Atomic Ops [Thr?]
+[Tues]

+  * Logging System
+    * Log commands

-    * cmd-del, cmd-backspace...
+  * Cam
-    * Replace input with output
+    * Camera needs to move with content like when entering a newline
+      * Requires unproject to test if coord is in the viewport
+      * When a new item is entered, check its bnds against the view bounds

-  * Str Ops
+  * Str Ops [Wed]
     * Core
     * Basic search/replace (strs)
       * Essentially, searching symbol props